 Past Conference Report

-11th World congress on Addictive Disorders & Addiction Therapy organized during September 12-13, 2022 Webinar.
+12th World congress on Addictive Disorders & Addiction Therapy organized during July 17-18, 2023 in Zurich, Switzerland.
 With the support and contribution of the Organizing Committee Members, we successfully hosted the event at the conference venue.

 The conference was marked by the attendance of young and brilliant researchers, business delegates and talented student communities representing more than 10 countries, who have driven this event into the path of success.